jbequ5/Enigma-Machine-Miner/SAGE-Deep-Dive.md

 The value creation and economic capstone subsystem that turns intelligence into tangible revenue and product outcomes.

 **How it works**:
-- Receives raw BD/PD artifacts (proposals, tools, curricula, services) from local runs.
+- Receives raw BD/PD artifacts from local runs and pushes them to feed vaults.
-- Upgrades them by pulling relevant ranked intelligence from Strategy and adversarial insights from Defense.
+- Central upgrade in sage-intelligence pulls relevant ranked intelligence from global Strategy and adversarial insights from global Defense.
-- The upgrade process is controlled and scripted: Synapse identifies the most relevant high-signal fragments and patterns, injects proven solving strategies, verifier rules, and economic impact data, and produces a higher-quality version.
+- Synapse injects proven strategies, verifier rules, and economic impact data in a controlled upgrade step.
 - Measures real-world usage, revenue, and downstream EFS impact transparently.
 - Landed proposals generate new challenges that feed back into Solve, closing the loop.
 - The Sage Marketplace serves as the authorized monetization channel.